Google guru Page tests flying taxis in New Zealand

 The aircraft, previously known as Zee.Aero, has a range of 100 kilometres (62 miles), reaching speeds of 150 kmh and an altitude of up to 900 metres (3,000 feet).

-The Cora project envisages the air taxis becoming so common that "air travel will be woven into our daily lives".
+The Cora project envisages they will become so common that "air travel will be woven into our daily lives".

 Zephyr said using them would be a simple experience for passengers.